This policy applies to all UW System institutions.

 UW System Administration’s Office of Academic and Student Affairs is responsible for managing the UW System’s academic program array in accordance with RPD 4-12 and, in that role, shall coordinate the process for seeking Board approval for new degrees and certificates offered within UW System.

-UW System Administration’s Office of Finance is responsible for establishing financial guidelines associated with honors and awards.
+UW System Administration’s Office of Finance & Administration is responsible for establishing financial guidelines associated with honors and awards.